ashtrail/thoughtfulinquiry.com/content/blog/one-shots/2023-07_exercise-routine.md

 But are there any viable alternatives?
 Well, what if I told you it's possible to start exercising right now with no requirements for a specific location or any equipment?
 More than that, you could do it for free, and to top it off, it wouldn’t even voraciously drain your measly free time.

-Because, as a reclusive wimp, that's what I’ve been doing for more than three years and a half.
+Because, as a reclusive wimp, that's what I’ve been doing for more than six years.
 So far it’s been working pretty well for me, and doctors don’t even hate me!

 …or at least I hope they don’t.